JustScrub/aws_lambda_zabbix_mon/README.md

     - mock Firehose?
 (Not to have actual 1000 lambda instances running at once all the time)

  - Central config for AWS and Zabbix
-    - Zabbix LLD keep period: propage to zapi and Transform Lambda (set in prj_config.py)
     - more params in template: Lambda timeouts etc. in central config

  - create readable doc for the project